Property investment in New York

 Weimin’s article, Manhattan Property Review

-Deal example: 111 Murray in Tribeca.
-Reserved at pre-construction and prices went up 20 percent upon completion.
-The green building is the Goldman Sachs headquarters.
+Deal example: The Sutton in Midtown East.
+Reserved at pre-construction stage and always rented at premiums rents.
 Read about Pros and Cons on new property launches in Manhattan.

 Have a New York property team